Pathoschild/smapi-mod-dump/source/~Felix-Dev/ToolUpgradeDeliveryService/README.md

 3. Run the game using SMAPI.

 ## Use
 Order a tool upgrade as usual.
-Check your mailbox the following days for an e-mail sent by Clint with the tool included.
+Check your mailbox the following days for a mail sent by Clint with the tool included.
 If you want, you can still receive the tool by visiting the blacksmith.
-In this case, the tool won't be included in the e-mail.
+In this case, the tool won't be included in the mail.

 ## Showcase
-* An example e-mail sent by Clint:
+* An example mail sent by Clint:
   ![](screenshots/tool-email.png)

 ## Compatibility